andrealopezpalomeque/BMI-Calculator-App/README.md

 ## Key Skills and Concepts Learned 🧠

-During the development of the BMI Calculator App, you will gain experience in the following key skills and concepts:
+Throughout the development of this app, I gained experience in the following key skills and concepts:

 - Creating multi-screen apps with animated navigation.
 - Utilizing optional binding, optional chaining, and the nil coalescing operator.